 The job interview!
-It can be funny, scary, nerve hacking and liberating.
-At some point or another we’ve all been on an interview that we really wanted to nail.
-And we’ve been on other interviews that didn’t go so well.
+It can be funny, scary, nerve-wracking, and sometimes liberating.
+At some point or another we’ve all been on an interview we really wanted to nail.
+Sometimes those interviews didn’t go so well.
 It’s all part of the process.
 Being in HR, I’m a sucker for a movie or TV show with a good interview scene.
 I’d like to share the most memorable job interview scenes from the movies.
 These clips range from humorous to frustrating to inspirational.
 So without further ado… we start with “great” scenes where people didn’t get the job (aka learning experiences).

-4. Before “Argo” Ben Affleck starred in “The Company Men” alongside Tommy Lee Jones and Chris Cooper.
+5. Before “Argo” Ben Affleck starred in “The Company Men” alongside Tommy Lee Jones and Chris Cooper.
 His character goes from earning 6 figures to unemployment and he quickly learns that finding a job is a lot harder than he thought.
-Here’s what happens when the frustrated jobseeker meets the dismissive and over worked recruiter.
+Here’s what happens when the frustrated jobseeker meets the dismissive and overworked recruiter.

 Now onto the scenes where the interviewees get the job:

-2. Let’s start with a little humor.
-In 2013, Vince Vaughn and Owen Wilson starred in “The Internship.”
-In this scene a couple of middle aged men try to navigate job interviewing in the digital age.
+3. Back in 2013, Vince Vaughn and Owen Wilson starred in “The Internship.”
+In this scene, a couple of middle aged men try to navigate job interviewing in the digital age.
 It’s a funny take on the generation divide and technology.

-1. This is one is awesome.
-Have one ever had of those days where everything goes wrong right before a big interview; a stain on the shirt, a rip in the pants, a missing button – whatever the case.
-Check out Will Smith from “The Pursuit of Happyness” – the lesson here is just show-up!
+2. This is one is awesome.
+Have you ever had of those days where everything goes wrong right before a big interview; a stain on the shirt, a rip in the pants, a missing button?
+Check out Will Smith from “The Pursuit of Happyness” – The lesson here is: just show-up!